Cumulative Games: Who is the current player?

+and where $\s^*(x)_2\subseteq \s(x)_2$ denotes Player~2's set of indifference actions from~\eqref{eq:max2}. \end{definition} There is some abuse of terminology.
+Equations~\eqref{eq:argmin1} and \eqref{eq:argmin2} may have several solutions; but then they all produce the same result. \begin{example} Let us display the initial zero-sum and self-interest outcomes, for the fixed Cumulative Subtraction game $\s=(\{2,3\},\{1,4\})$:

-We conclude with an intermediate step towards general Cumulative Games. \begin{proposition}[Self-interest Cumulative Subtraction] Fix a previous player $p\in\{1,2\}$.
-At any grounded position $(x,(C^0_1,C^0_2),2)$, let $(x',(C'_1,C'_2))$ be the final position under PSPE play.
-Then, ${o_\si}(x,p)=(C'_1-C^0_1,C'_2-C^0_2)$.
-That is, the utilities in PSPE play, when player \p\ starts, are $C'_1-C^0_1$ and $C'_2-C^0_2$ for player~1 and~2 respectively. \end{proposition}
+That is, Player~1 subtracts 2 or 3, whereas Player~2 subtracts 1 or 4.
+So far, the self-interest outcomes do not depend on the particular tie-breaking rule (becasue so far, in all cases of ties, Equations~\eqref{eq:argmin1} and \eqref{eq:argmin2} have two solutions). \end{example} Let us present an intermediate step towards general {\sc Cumulative Games}. \begin{proposition}[Self-interest Cumulative Subtraction] Fix a current player $p\in\{1,2\}$.
+At any grounded position $(x,(C^0_1,C^0_2),2)$, let $(x^T,(C^T_1,C^T_2))$ be the final position under PSPE play.
+Then, ${o_\si}(x,p)=(C^T_1-C^0_1,C^T_2-C^0_2)$.
+That is, the utilities in PSPE play are $C^T_1-C^0_1$ and $C^T_2-C^0_2$ for Player~1 and~2 respectively. \end{proposition}